tdbgamer/atlanta_fp_rust/PITCHME.md

 ## Zero-cost abstractions

 - Rust compiler has deep insight into lifetimes of objects, mutability, and many guarantees that allow it to do optimizations.
+- Many high level abstractions, like futures or iterators, are completely torn out at compile time.

 ---